rthoyer/binocle/README.md

   -u, --base_url=base_url            (required) Sets base url like https://my.looker.com:19999 --show_content                     Displays Looks and Dashboards in the listing

+DESCRIPTION
+  Use the options to save the output to a png image, display the looks and dashboards and set the depth in the folder binocle must search in.
+Click on the contents and folders ids in your terminal (provided it supports it, use iTerm2 for instance) to open them in your default browser.

 EXAMPLE
   $ binocle ls 123 -d 2
   📁 Folder A #123 (D:0 - L:0)